Ram Charan: Pan-India Movies Can Be A Game Changer For Indian Cinema

-New Delhi, March 20 (IANS) Telugu star Ram Charan is elated to be a part of a pan-India film of the scale of “RRR” and agrees that directors such as S.S.
-Rajamouli have opened the floodgates for all actors to gain the experience of working with other directors from different states.
+Telugu star Ram Charan is elated to be a part of a pan-India film of the scale of “RRR” and agrees that directors such as S S Rajamouli have opened the floodgates for all actors to gain the experience of working with other directors from different states.

 Addressing a press conference in the Capital, Ram Charan said pan-India films can be a game changer for Indian cinema.
 “He (Rajamouli) is absolutely right,” he said.
 “He does not start something that will be loved by each and everyone, but somehow, at the end, that is how it turns out to be.”